Leaf retention: Evergreen in frost-free regions.

 Cultivation and Uses

-Sun: One-quarter to three-quarters shade.
-Avoid full sun and
+One-quarter to three-quarters shade.
+Avoid full sun and full shade.

-Prune: After last frost, or early winter in frost-free zones.
+After the last frost, or early winter in frost-free zones, trim to shape.
+Do

 Do you have additional information or a different